 344. RECESS.

-(a) The Chairman may, without a vote, recess a regular or legislative meeting of the Council to another time, day, or place.
+(a) The Chairman may, without a vote, recess a legislative meeting of the Council to another time, day, or place.

 (b)(1) A Councilmember may move to recess a meeting.

 (2) A Councilmember may move to amend a pending motion to recess to set a different length of the recess.